-Cortical functional connectivity across the adult lifespan and its relation to sensorimotor integration
+Frequency-resolved cortical functional connectivity across the adult lifespan

 Abstract

 The operation of the human brain relies on functional networks enabled by inter-areal oscillatory synchronization between neuronal populations.
 Although disruptions in this functional connectivity are associated with brain disorders, evidence on its healthy age-dependent variation and behavioral relevance remains limited.
-Utilizing magnetoencephalography (MEG) recordings from 576 adults, we investigated the evolution of resting-state functional connectivity (rs-FC) across the healthy adult lifespan.
+Utilizing magnetoencephalography (MEG) recordings from 576 adults aged 18–87 years, we investigated the evolution of resting-state functional connectivity (rs-FC) across the healthy adult lifespan.
 We observed age-related, frequency-specific changes in widespread cortical networks.
-Alpha-band (8–13 Hz) rs-FC decreased and theta-band (4–8 Hz) rs-FC increased with age, while beta-band (13–30 Hz) rs-FC followed a non-linear trajectory, peaking in middle age.
-These patterns differed from concurrent changes in oscillatory power, underscoring their dissociable contributions.
-Notably, reduced beta-band rs-FC was associated with increased sensorimotor attenuation, indicating that changes in rs-FC are behaviorally relevant.
+Alpha-band (8–13 Hz) rs-FC decreased, while delta (1–4 Hz), theta (4–8 Hz), and gamma-band (40–90 Hz) rs-FC increased with age.
+Beta-band (13–30 Hz) rs-FC followed a non-linear trajectory, peaking in middle age.
+The global delta, theta, alpha, and beta-band patterns differed from concurrent changes in oscillatory power, underscoring their dissociable contributions.
+Notably, reduced beta-band rs-FC was associated with increased sensorimotor attenuation, indicating that changes in rs-FC are behaviorally relevant for sensorimotor function.
 These findings advance our understanding of healthy brain aging and highlight a link between resting-state brain activity and sensorimotor integration.

 Related articles